 A Recipe from The Cake Lady

-This recipe is shared with permission by the inestimable Quinn, of Reformation Acres, from her newest book Cake Stand.
+This recipe is shared with permission by the inestimable Quinn, formerly of Reformation Acres, from her book Cake Stand.
 She sent me a copy for review and I had to ask her to let me share this recipe with you.
 The kids and I made it this morning for breakfast.
 I know, cake for breakfast.

 Before you judge, look at these ingredients (including the aforementioned coconut oil) and tell me how could you get any better, any richer, any more delectable?
 We paired it with some hearty scrambled eggs and fresh fruit.
 Being pound cake, this recipe would work well with just about anything, to be honest.
 It would certainly make a very fine addition to your next picnic or as an icebox cake for a special occasion.